-I wanted a table prop that would fit my College Fae series and decided a small “fairy house” tree would be perfect!
+I wanted a table prop that would fit my College Fae series and decided a small fairy tree house would be perfect!
 This is the first blog post of three that goes into the details of how we made our own fairy tree house.

 We made some roots and bumps by adding packing Styrofoam (you could use pool noodles or pipe insulation from your local hardware store) to exterior areas.
 Remember, trees rarely grow straight so have some bend in the trunk will make it look more realistic.
 We went overboard with this idea and once the foam was on it, it expanded and hit a lot of the detail! so just experiment and see what works for you.

 TIP: This tree was our first experiment in preparation of doing a larger tree.
 The foam, because it expands and is hard to control, doesn’t do well with finer details.
 Many of our smaller roots were obscured by foam.

-The upper branches were made with wire, punched into the cardboard form and taped.
+The upper branches were made with wire, punched into the cardboard form and taped into place.
 The lower portion of the branch we built up by wrapping cardboard or rolled up newspaper around it before taping it.

 The foam is SUPER STICKY – but one thing it won’t stick on is plastic garbage bags.
 You can use these to protect your table surface of where you are working; once the foam hardens you can just pop it right off.
 If you want to “pat” the foam to shape it (which you can do after it sets for about 10 minutes), cover your hand with a plastic garbage bag to do it because if it gets on your hands it’s like getting cotton candy off (and you can’t lick this off your fingers)!
 Have acetone ready; it is the ONLY thing that will dissolve the foam or get it off your hands, but it will not work once the foam hardens!

 Here’s some video of the procedure of foaming the trunk of the fairy tree house – and our bloopers!